 Ms. Bibbs debuted at Boston's Jordan Hall and appeared in leading and supporting on the roster of the Opera Company of Boston for three years; she then sang opera and did concert tours internationally to acclaim for over 20 years.
 Bibbs currently tours nationwide presenting original one-woman musical and dramatic programs and master classes on black classical song.

 Guest saxophonist John Sampen will perform on Monday, September 15 at 8:00pm, along with Mark Bunce, composer/electronics.
+Entitled "In Two Worlds: Exploring the duality of music and society", this one-hour multi-media experience features projected visuals, interactive electronics, live saxophone performance and theatrical activities.
 As one of America's leading concert saxophonists, John Sampen is particularly recognized as a distinguished artist in contemporary literature.
 He has commissioned over eighty new works, including compositions by Babbitt, Bolcom, Cage, Rands, and Rzewski and has premiered saxophone versions of music by Lutoslawski, Stockhausen, and Tower.
 As recipient of NEA and Meet the Composer grants, John Sampen has been involved with commissions and premieres of new music by Albright, Babbitt, Martino and Subotnick.
 He holds degrees from Northwestern University and is currently on the faculty of Bowling Green State University.